-This chickpea Buddha bowl contains:
+My chickpea Buddha bowl contains:

-Now don’t be overwhelmed by all the components.
+Don’t be overwhelmed by all the components.
 Most of these can be made at the same time.

 First, quickly scrub your potato, slice in half lengthwise and toss it in the oven while you prepare the rest.